Lockdown gave many people space and time to finally launch their creative endeavour. Rebecca Donaldson did exactly that.

 And that's where MUSE comes in!
 Can you share any practical tips or processes to help people work remotely?

 I started working with my laptop in bed, but before long, I found myself feeling very lethargic as I relate my bed to sleep.
-So to keep focussed and productivity levels high whilst working remotely, I recommend finding a place in your home and making it a dedicated work zone.
+So to keep focused and productivity levels high whilst working remotely, I recommend finding a place in your home and making it a dedicated work zone.

 What about communicating and collaborating remotely?